itscooper/samm/v2.0/beta/d-threat-assessment.md

 #### External References
 * Link 1
 * Link 2

 ## Maturity 2
 ### Activity
-Using a limited set of application risk levels, establish specific sets of requirements, practices and guidelines for the different risk levels.
+Using a limited set of application risk levels, establish specific sets of requirements, practices andï¿½guidelines for the different risk levels.

 ### Maturity Questions
 #### Q 1